Welcome to my Trip Report on Air France's Boeing 777-300ER!

 The 1-2-1 seating configuration in Business Class is very much preferred by business class travellers.

 These seats are Zodiac Aerospace Cirrus which are also used by Cathay Pacific and American Airlines.
 Eventually, all the 777s will have the business updated to this.

 This seat is fully flat-bed which delivers comfort and the best thing of all, every passenger will get aisle access - no middle seat, no worries.

-A hanger and pillow is provided so if you have anything to hang, just hand it to the cabin crew who will put it in the closet.
-Don't forget to collect it after the flight, but usually the crew will hand it to you.
+A hanger and pillow are provided so if you have anything to hang, just hand it to the cabin crew who will put it in the closet.
+Don't forget to collect it after the flight, but usually, the crew will hand it to you.